vertica/hackathon/README.md

 ## Install Flask, a python framework and submit your first query

-Flask is a powerfull and lightweight python framework.
+Flask (http://flask.pocoo.org) is a powerful and lightweight python framework.
 It does all the dirty work of setting up a server.
 You can install it with:

     sudo pip install flask